 We all share the internet, and we can’t all get the maximum speed advertised by our ISPs every second of every day.
 Network congestion plays a huge role in your download speed both on and off the VPN, but it’s twice as likely to take a toll when connected to a VPN.

 When you download a file from a server without a VPN, there’s a chance you will encounter network congestion, most likely on your nearby ISP network or at the download server itself.
-When you use a VPN, you add a third potential bottleneck to the route.
+When you use a VPN service, you add a third potential bottleneck to the route.
 Whether because of server load or congestion on the network surrounding the server, there’s a higher chance that your speed will be affected while connected to a VPN.

 When choosing a VPN server, take these factors into consideration.
 VPNs are subject to the same peak-versus-average conundrum as everyone else.
 If possible, choose a VPN server in a time zone that’s in off-peak hours.
 Some VPN apps have built in speed tests or show the current server load in real time, which can give you an indication of whether you’ll be able to max out your allotted download speed.